opencog/learn/scm/gram-class/README.md

-Grammatical similarity, and how it's computed
+Grammatical Similarity, and how it's computed
 =============================================
 The code in this directory can be used to form "grammatical classes", based on "grammatical similarity".
 This file explains what these are, and how the